Djokovic 'disappointed' with losing deportation appeal

 “I hope that we can all now focus on the game and tournament I love,” he said.

-The decision likely means that Djokovic, who is not vaccinated for COVID-19, will remain in detention in Melbourne until he is deported.
+The decision likely means that Djokovic will remain in detention in Melbourne until he is deported.

+The national federation that runs the tournament, Tennis Australia, said it respects the decision of the Federal Court.
+“We look forward to a competitive and exciting Australian Open 2022 and wish all players the best of luck,” it said in a statement.

 Chief Justice James Allsop said the ruling came down to whether the minister's decision was "irrational or legally unreasonable.”

-Hawke welcome the decision.
+Hawke welcomed the decision.
 His office did not immediately provide detail of how or when Djokovic would leave.

-“Australia’s strong border protection policies have kept us safe during the pandemic, resulting in one of the lowest death rates, strongest economic recoveries, and highest vaccination rates in the world,” Hawke said in a statement.
+“Australia’s strong border protection policies have kept us safe during the pandemic, resulting in one of the lowest death rates, strongest economic recoveries, and highest vaccination rates in the world,” Hawke said.

 “Strong border protection policies are also fundamental to safe-guarding Australia’s social cohesion which continues to strengthen despite the pandemic,” he added.